ehummel99/BigHeart/README.md

    * Can register for account - takes to timeline
    * Can login to account - takes to timeline
 * Timeline Screen
-   * Can switch to other screens through tabs (listed above)
+   * Can switch to other screens through tabs/buttons (listed above)

 ## Wireframes
 <img src="" width=600>